MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 To resolve the issue, click the error name in the following table and read about common causes.
 There are two ways to get the full text of an error message in Studio:

 - Click the link, **View Output Log**, in the right pane and scroll to the bottom of the.
-The detailed error message is generally displayed in the last two lines of the window.
+The detailed error message is displayed in the last two lines of the window.

 - Select the module that has the error, and click the red X. Only the pertinent error text is displayed.

- If the error message text is not helpful, please send us information about the context and any desired additions or changes.
+ If the error message text is not helpful, send us information about the context and any desired additions or changes.
 You can either submit feedback on the error topic, or visit the Azure Machine Learning forum and post a question.

 ###  <a name="errors"></a> Exceptions list